 Attackers tend to be opportunistic and often look for outdated devices as an entry point.
 Usually, this will occur after major updates that reveal these vulnerabilities to the public.
-The other primary vector remains human – clicking on malicious links is a reliable way to compromise one’s network as ever.
-Once on the network, the attacker activity can vary – from harvesting data and credentials – to the basic yet effective ransomware.
+The other primary vector remains human – clicking on malicious links is a reliable way to compromise one's network as ever.
+Once on the network, the attacker's activity can vary – from harvesting data and credentials – to basic yet effective ransomware.
 This is especially the case with non-targeted, highly opportunistic attacks.
 Not surprisingly, a staggering 86% of breaches are financially motivated (Verizon, 2020 Data Breach Investigations Report).

 - Financial: While rather self-explanatory, this is the most common motivation.
 Organized criminals target companies and individuals for their financial gain.
 Often by using ransomware to encrypt files, or flooding networks with DDoS attacks until the ransom is paid

-- Intellectual Property: Organized criminals can also be nation states or even competitors looking to gain an advantage in the market.
+- Intellectual Property: Organized criminals can also be nation-states or even competitors looking to gain an advantage in the market.
 Valuable intellectual property includes customer databases, product roadmaps, trade secrets and other information only known to the company itself.

 - Revenge and amusement: Criminals can be disgruntled ex-employees seeking revenge, or political opponents seeking to deface their opponents for their own gain.
 And sometimes the motivation is not rooted in anything particular, other than for the amusement of adversaries.